tc39/proposal-call-this/README.md

 ### `.bind` and `.call` are very common
 The dynamic `this` binding is a fundamental part of JavaScript design and practice today.
-Because of this, developers frequently need to change the `this` binding. `.bind` and `.call` are arguably three of the most commonly used functions in all JavaScript.
+Because of this, developers frequently need to change the `this` binding. `.bind` and `.call` are arguably two of the most commonly used functions in all of JavaScript.

 We can estimate `.bind` and `.call`’s prevalences using [Node Gzemnid][].
 Although [Gzemnid can be deceptive][], we are only seeking rough estimations.